twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 ```

 # Problem
-Typical workflows like `git rebase`, `git commit --amend`, and `git merge --squash` fall apart quickly whenever one of the earlier PRs needs to change.
-For example, we receive a request to add a comment for clarity on `feature-1a`.
-The new goal is:
+Typical workflows like `git rebase`, `git commit --amend`, and `git merge --squash` fall apart when an earlier PRs needs a change.
+For example, adding a comment for clarity on `feature-1a` leading to:

 ```
         o feature-1b (b22222)